China–Poland relations: Modern relations

-In 1918 Poland regained independence after the partitions period, and diplomatic relations between China and Poland began in 1919, but the two countries didn't develop a strong relationship due to isolation from one another.
+In 1918 Poland regained independence after the partitions period, and diplomatic relations between China and Poland began in 1919, but the two countries did not develop a strong relationship due to isolation from one another.
 A friendship, trade and navigation treaty between China and Poland was signed in Nanjing in 1929 to strengthen and evolve the relations.
+Ludwik Rajchman, Polish physician and bacteriologist, was an advisor of Chiang Kai-shek and T. V. Soong.
 The Polish community in Harbin remained strong, until many Poles gradually left for Poland in the 1930s, and the remaining Poles were mostly repatriated to Poland by the Polish government in 1949.

+Very few Chinese people lived in Poland in the interwar period, including four in Warsaw, and one each in Ciechanów, Brześć and Nieśwież, according to the 1921 Polish census.
+During World War II, some 13 ethnic Chinese from Warsaw were deported by the German occupiers to the Gross-Rosen concentration camp in 1944.

 Relations began on October 5, 1949, following the communist takeovers of their respective states, and diplomatic missions were established shortly after on October 7, 1949.
-Poland was part of the Soviet bloc and had friendly relations with China and cooperated in international issues such as the Korean war.
+Poland was part of the Communist Bloc and had friendly relations with China and cooperated in international issues such as the Korean War.

 During the 1950s due to the Sino-Soviet split, relations between the two countries degraded.
 But Poland did support the People's Republic of China's case for the United Nations permanent seat to return to the mainland government.